JuhoArtturiHemminki/TV-Distribution-Company-NEWSAT/README.md

 ## 5. CONCLUSION & LAB REVIEW

-Project **CleanSky** transitions the Golden Ratio Dynamic Entropy Recirculation System from an abstract mathematical curiosium into a practical, highly resilient framework for analog satellite broadcast links.
+**NewSat ASIC** transitions the Golden Ratio Dynamic Entropy Recirculation System from an abstract mathematical curiosium into a practical, highly resilient framework for analog satellite broadcast links.
 By managing the cascade depth strictly at \(n=3\), NewSat successfully leverages the properties of geometric noise convergence without risking signal clipping or hardware saturation.

 Mathematicians and engineers can run the attached `NewSatEngine` verification script to observe how external noise vectors are effectively managed through the application of golden ratio scaling principles.